unoplatform/uno.extensions/doc/Overview/Configuration/ConfigurationOverview.md

 ## AppSettings

-To use `appsettings.json` file packaged as content in the application By default this will also look for settings files that are specific to the current environment, `appsettings.<hostenvironment>.json` (eg `appsettings.development.json`).
-This can be disabled by setting the `includeEnvironmentSettings` argument to false (default value is true).
+To use `appsettings.json` file packaged as `EmbeddedResource` in the application:

 ```csharp
 private IHost Host { get; }